seraficaj/React-Bootstrap-Lesson/README.md

 </nav>
 ```

-Even if you run Prettier, React will still give you many error messages!
+Even if you run an auto-formatter, React will still give you many error messages!

 -   `class has to be updated to className`
 -   self closing tags such as `<img>` need to be converted into react-friendly syntax like `<img />`